 The Series 2008A and 2008B Refunding Revenue Certificates were issued on October 30, 2008 for the purposes of refunding certain revenue certificates which financed the costs of making certain additions, extensions, and capital improvements to the Corporation's health care system.
 The Series 2008A and 2008B Refunding Revenue Certificates were reissued on December 7, 2012 and the interest rates were converted from a daily variable rate with security provided by bank letters of credit to a variable rate based on a percentage of LIBOR plus a credit spread.
-The Series 2008A and 2008B Refunding Revenue Certificates were reissued again on February 2, 2015 and the interest rates were converted from a variable rate based on a percentage of LIBOR plus a credit spread to a new variable rate based on a percentage of LIBOR plus a credit spread to a new variable rate based on a percentage of LIBOR plus a credit spread.
+The Series 2008A and 2008B Refunding Revenue Certificates were reissued again on February 2, 2015 and the interest rates were converted from a variable rate based on a percentage of LIBOR plus a credit spread to a new variable rate based on a percentage of up plus a credit spread.
 The Corporation may convert the interest rate upon compliance with terms and provisions of the related indenture.